yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     **Required.** The configured Virtual Channel identifier.

 ocfPresent: (boolean)
-    Used for AOS frames to indicate that the Virtual Channel uses the  Operational Control Field (OCF) Service to transport the CLCW containing acknowledgemnts for the uplinked TC frames.
+    Used for AOS frames to indicate that the Virtual Channel uses the  Operational Control Field (OCF) Service to transport the CLCW containing acknowledgments for the uplinked TC frames.
 For TM and USLP frames, there is a flag in each frame that indicates the presence or absence of OCF.

 service:
     **Required.** This specifies the type of data that is part of the Virtual Channel.
 One of ``PACKET``, ``IDLE`` or ``VCA``